getdokan/storegrowth-sales-booster/README.txt

 3. Use the Sales Booster admin menu to configure the plugin

 == Changelog ==

+= v2.0.3 (Nov 26, 2025) =

+* Fix: Repositioned the BOGO menu item in the Dokan vendor dashboard that was shifted during the new layout update.
+* Fix: Resolved layout shift issue on the Dokan vendor dashboard by preventing the floating toolbar from causing visual jumps during page load.
+* Fix: Corrected logo positioning conflict between StoreGrowth and Dokan Live Chat, ensuring both logos display properly without overlap.

 = v2.0.1 (Sep 12, 2025) =